 Open, Diverse Tagging and Grouping Systems

 Often, the more complex digital content requires more complex tagging systems.
-Overly complicated tags can be difficult for any team to manage in a CMS, and fiendishly difficult for your audience as they browse your site.
-In a paper about tagging and usability, HP stated tagging is fundamentally about sense-making, a process in which information is categorized, labeled and, critically, through which meaning emerges.
+Overly complicated tags can be difficult for any team to manage in a CMS and fiendishly difficult for your audience as they browse your site.
+In a paper about tagging and usability, HP stated tagging is fundamentally about sense-making, a process in which information is categorized, labeled, and meaning emerges.

 Typographic fundamentals of spacing, proximity, and rhythm can create visual relationships between tags and key text.
 When we arrange tags near content, we make the entire site more easily scannable and heighten reading comprehension.
 Most importantly, open and clearly designed tagging systems help the audience get a good idea of the types of content on the site, and then select a topic or category to read more about.